 supported by the Leonard D. Schaeffer Fellows program from 2015 through 2021

-with elected officials and government agencies at all levels of government
+with elected officials and government agencies at the local, state, and federal level

 around the United States where Schaeffer Fellows have lived and worked

 I expect to foster life long relations

 The Leonard D. Shaeffer Fellowship enlightened me to the importance of public policy and gave me insight to the way policy works from the ground up.
 It connected me with likeminded individuals who I expect to foster lifelong relations with.
 I much appreciated the professional development workshops and all of the great advice from our accomplished speakers.

 The most rewarding experiences were the interactions I had with the people in my office.
 Working closely with the career civil servants a dream come true.
 I was as involved in the process as some of the people who had been in government for 30 years.
 I felt like a real employee and not just an intern.

 Jamie Kwong - 2016 Fellow

 Jamie interned for the US House Foreign Affairs Committee in 2016.
 After graduating from the University of Southern California in 2018, she pursued her PhD in War Studies at King’s College London as a Marshall Scholar.